Apart but together: tips for a cozier Zoom Thanksgiving

 Post- or pre-meal games are a great way to connect and spark conversation.
 There are personalized, online bingo and card games for a crowd, for instance, and many board games work well over screens.
 You can have some lively Scattergories games via Zoom if you send everyone the word lists ahead of time, and a few rounds of virtual charades are easy.

-Think about coordinating a pre-Thanksgiving nonperishable food drop-off to the local pantry.
+Think about coordinating a pre-Thanksgiving non-perishable food drop-off to the local pantry.
 Everyone can share in the good feelings that come with making sure others have enough to eat.

 And especially in these difficult times, psychologists say that finding things for which to feel grateful can lift your mood.
 A week or so before the holiday, ask everyone to write down one or more things they feel thankful for, large or small.
 Put them in a bowl or in an online chat, and during or after the meal take turns reading your own or others.